-Shoestring French Fries are the perfect French Fries to make anytime you’re craving a pile of crispy-crunchy fries and they stay crispy longer than thicker fries.
+Shoestring Fries are the perfect French Fries to make any time you’re craving a pile of crispy-crunchy fries.
+And, shoestring fries stay crispy longer than thicker fries!

-With the Shoestring French Fries the opposite is true, since they are so thinly cut the whole bite is crispy and crunchy.
+- With the Shoestring Fries, the opposite is true since they are so thinly cut the whole bite is crispy and crunchy.
 The middles are minimal if at all present meaning it is all crunch!

-The other great thing about Shoestring French Fries is they don’t fill you up with all that warm fluffy starchy goodness of thicker french fries.
-Yep, in my scientific French fry eating research I have found that I can eat a ton more of these than a normal plate of fries.
+The other great thing about Shoestring Fries is they don’t fill you up with all that warm fluffy starchy goodness of thicker french fries.
+Yep, in my scientific French fry eating research, I have found that I can eat a ton more of these Shoestring Fries than a normal plate of fries.

 - Covered with caramelized onions, secret sauce and cheese like with my In-N-Out Animal Style Fries.